sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getSpecialOffersArray('tacos', true)).toEqual(['horns'])
 -->

 The `isHornsAndHooves` condition is repeated three times.
-Two of them create the same session key.
+Twice to create the same session key.
 It’s hard to see what this function is doing: business logic is intertwined with low-level session management code.

 Let’s try to simplify it a bit: